 Other restrictions include the restriction on an Indian company providing an "open ended" guarantee for an overseas entity (i.e., not specifying the amount and period of the guarantee, upfront).
 Investment or financial commitment not complying with the stipulated requirements is permitted with the RBI's prior approval.
 In addition, there are certain routine procedural and disclosure requirements in relation to any such overseas direct investment.
 Changes in laws or any other restrictions/approvals from RBI may delay investments or constrain our ability to make any such overseas direct investment.
 As of June 30, 2017, we had a joint venture incorporated in the U.S., and 43 subsidiaries including subsidiaries incorporated in the Netherlands, Germany, Sweden, France, Belgium, Austria, Spain, Switzerland, U.K., the United States, Hungary, Thailand, the United Arab Emirates, Singapore, Malaysia and South Africa.
-The limitations on overseas direct investment may constrain our ability to such entities, which may adversely affect our growth strategy and business prospects.
+The limitations on overseas direct investment may constrain our ability to acquire or increase our stake in overseas entities as well as to provide other forms of financial support to such entities, which may adversely affect our growth strategy and business prospects.